civican/legisinfo/44-1/bills/C-45/bill_text.md

 Subsection 139(2) of the Act is replaced by the following:

-**(2)** **If** there is a significant demand for services in a particular official language, the First Nations Financial Management Board, First Nations Finance Authority and **First Nations Infrastructure Institute** shall offer services in that language.
+**(2)** If there is a demand for services in a particular official language, the First Nations Financial Management Board, First Nations Finance Authority and First Nations Infrastructure Institute shall offer services in that language.

-> **Explanatory Note**:
-> Existing text of subsection 139(2):
-> *Existing Text*:
-> > Where there is a significant demand for services in a particular official language, the First Nations Financial Management Board and First Nations Finance Authority shall offer services in that language.

 ### Section 54

 Paragraphs 140(a) and (b) of the Act are replaced by the following:

-prescribing anything that is to be prescribed under subsection 20(3), 41(2) or **105(3)** or section 116; and
+prescribing anything that is to be prescribed under subsection 20(3), 41(2) or 105(3) or section 116; and

-respecting the insurance coverage required to be maintained by the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority and **First Nations Infrastructure Institute** in respect of liabilities referred to in subsection 133(1), including the circumstances in which the Commission, Board, Authority or **Institute** would be exempt from that requirement.
+respecting the insurance coverage required to be maintained by the First Nations Tax Commission, First Nations Financial Management Board, First Nations Finance Authority and First Nations Infrastructure Institute in respect of liabilities referred to in subsection 133(1), including the circumstances in which the Commission, Board, Authority or Institute would be exempt from that requirement.

-> **Explanatory Note**:
-> Relevant portion of section 140:
-> *Existing Text*:
-> > The Governor in Council may make regulations
-> > prescribing anything that is to be prescribed under subsection 20(3) or 41(2) or section 116; and
-> > respecting the insurance coverage required to be maintained by the First Nations Tax Commission, First Nations Financial Management Board and First Nations Finance Authority in respect of liabilities referred to in subsection 133(1), including the circumstances in which the Commission, Board or Authority would be exempt from that requirement.

 ### Section 55